 For information about local planning policies, to view the local news feed, and to review the local strategic plan and planning policies, follow the links below which take you direct to the relevant pages of the local authority website.

 Members discuss planning issues at the monthly meetings, and each month the Planning and Environment Committee meet to review recent planning applications and other planning matters.
 They also consider follow up actions which may be taken on behalf of members.
-Other recent issues are available via the buttons on the left.
+The notes are prepared and edited by Brenda Pickett.

 Our Response to the Masterplan In view of the short timescale, our planning committee analysed the Masterplan documents and responded on our behalf.
 Click the button below to view their submission .